Last updated on September 4, 2025

 Gate to Phyrexia | Illustration by Sandra Everingham

 Artifact removal isn’t exactly something that black is known for, but it does exist!
 You just sometimes have to squint a little bit.
-If you’re running a mono-black deck, sometimes you need to make do with what you’re given and not look the gift horse in the mouth!
+If you run a mono-black deck, sometimes you need to make do with what you’re given and not look the gift horse in the mouth!

 What Are Black Artifact Removal Cards in MTG?

-Black artifact removal spells are pretty much what it says on the tin, black cards that can deal with problematic artifacts on the board.
+Black artifact removal spells are pretty much what it says on the tin, black cards that can deal with problematic artifacts on the board (that's to say, black removal spells that kill artifacts, rather than removal spells that kill black artifacts).
 This could be by destroying them, exiling them, making your opponent sacrifice them, or something else.
 They’re not super common, though, so you won’t see many effects like this.

 Honorable Mention: Rats of Rath